PIM1206 - Premiums: lease granted on or after 25 August 1971: term of lease treated as shorter than stated

 - the right to a refund of the premium, with or without interest.

-For information about claims for relief for premiums paid see PIM2300 onwards.
+For information about claims for relief for premiums paid see PIM2240 onwards.

-- every case where a valuation is needed of the open market premium for the likely shorter period of the lease, and
+Contact the Valuation Offie Agency (VOA) in cases where a valuation is needed of the open market premium for the likely shorter period of the lease.
+For information on how to contact VOA please see here.